DuraKeonangphane/Final-Project/README.md

 # Final-Project
-This repository includes both the Lucky Seven and Restaurant Menu.
+This repository includes both the Lucky Seven and the Restaurant Website.